hansheng-zhang/image_enhancement/Final_Report.md

 3.  **Post-Processing**: Linearly scale the result to the $[0, 255]$ display range.

 #### Optimization for Real-World Images (Contrast Stretching)
-During experiments with iPhone photos, we observed that standard MSRCR output sometimes lacked "punch" or utilized a limited dynamic range.
+During experiments with iPhone photos, we observed that the standard MSRCR output sometimes lacked sufficient contrast and visual impact.
 To address this, we implemented a linear contrast stretch (normalization) step as the final post-processing operation:
 ```python
 if stretch:
     # Stretch to 0-255 based on min/max intensity